moneroguides/1x02-setting-up-your-own-node/script.md

 ### WINDOWS - GUIDE

 The first thing we're going to do is move (cut) the zip file we've downloaded.
-To do this, we're going to highlight the zip file and press `ctrl+x`
+To do this, we're going to highlight the zip file and press `ctrl + x`

 Now we're going to navigate to the `C:` drive and create a folder called "monerod".
-Double click on the new folder and paste the zip file inside using `ctrl+v`
+Double click on the new folder and paste the zip file inside using `ctrl + v`

 There are lots of ways to extract the contents of this zip file, and one of the easiest is to double click on the zip file, then drag the folder and drop it on the address bar, on to the name of the parent folder.